 Rabbi Myra Meskin, Rabbi-in-Residence (2021-2022), BJEP Community Director (2020-2021)

 Ordained in 2020 by the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles, Rabbi Myra discovered her passion for Jewish education while working at Camp Ramah in California as a counselor, educator and unit head.
 After graduating with a Masters in Experiential Jewish Education from the Jewish Theological Seminary, she spent a year in Jerusalem studying in the Pardes Experiential Educators Program.
 Rabbi Myra has served as the Assistant Director of the Brandeis Collegiate Institute (BCI), a 4-week immersive summer program for Jewish young adults, and as a spiritual counselor at Beit T’Shuvah, a residential addiction treatment center.
 She most recently worked as the West Coast Regional Jewish Educator for Moishe House.
 Originally from California, she loves yoga, hiking, and singing – whether alone in the car or with friends around a Shabbat table.
 Rabbi Myra joins the Boston Jewish community with her daughter Eleanor and husband Ben Gurin, also an ordained rabbi, by the Hebrew Union College, and a PhD student at BU.
 Rabbi Myra will balance this role with her new role as Associate Director for the Maas Center for Jewish Journeys at the American Jewish University, including directing the California-based Ziering Brandeis Collegiate Institute, a Summer camp for Jewish adults.

-Rabbi Myra will lead BJEP’s High Holiday services.
-For questions about the B’Nai Mitzvah Cohort, Rabbi Myra can be reached at firstname.lastname@example.org.
+Rabbi Myra will lead BJEP’s High Holiday services and our B’Nai Mitzvah Program, and can be reached: firstname.lastname@example.org.